Research & Data

 Share this research data or embed it on your website.

-E-Commerce and Retail businesses are the most targeted industry, accounting for approximately 69% of all digital accessibility lawsuits.
-Food and Beverage companies are the second most targeted at 21%, followed by Entertainment (2.5%), Travel and Hospitality (1.8%), and Banking and Finance (1.5%).
+E-Commerce and Retail businesses are the most targeted industry, accounting for approximately 70% of all 2025 digital accessibility lawsuits.
+Food and Beverage companies are the second most targeted at 21%, followed by Healthcare (~2.5%, and rising fast ahead of the May 11, 2026 HHS Section 504 deadline), Entertainment (~2%), and Travel and Hospitality (~1.5%).

 Settlement costs vary widely.
 Demand letter settlements typically range from $1,000 to $25,000.
 Out-of-court settlements average around $25,000 but can reach $100,000.
 Court judgments average $75,000 and class action settlements can exceed $6 million.
 Even defending a lawsuit with no damages typically costs $5,000 to $100,000 in legal fees.

 While the ADA does not explicitly mention websites, multiple federal courts have ruled that websites of businesses open to the public are subject to ADA Title III requirements.
 The landmark Robles v.
 Domino's Pizza case in the 9th Circuit established that the ADA applies to websites and mobile apps.
-However, a circuit split exists, as the 11th Circuit ruled differently in Gil v.
+A circuit split exists, as the 11th Circuit ruled differently in Gil v.
 Winn-Dixie.
+On April 20, 2026, the DOJ issued an Interim Final Rule extending its Title II web/mobile compliance dates by a year — large public entities (population ≥ 50,000) now must conform to WCAG 2.1 Level AA by April 26, 2027, and smaller entities by April 26, 2028.
+The separate HHS Section 504 web accessibility rule is not extended and takes effect May 11, 2026 for healthcare entities receiving HHS funding.
+Private-sector courts continue to cite both rules as persuasive authority in ADA Title III cases.

 The best protection against accessibility lawsuits is proactive WCAG 2.2 Level AA compliance.
 Businesses should conduct regular accessibility audits, implement automated and manual testing, train development teams on accessible coding practices, publish an accessibility statement, and establish a process for receiving and addressing accessibility feedback.
 An ongoing accessibility program is far less expensive than litigation.